yurishkuro/opentracing-tutorial/go/lesson02/README.md

 ### Propagate the in-process context

 You may have noticed one unpleasant side effect of our recent changes - we had to pass the Span object as the first argument to each function.
-Go langauges does not support the notion of thread-local variables, so in order to link the individual spans together we _do need to pass something_.
+Go langauge does not support the notion of thread-local variables, so in order to link the individual spans together we _do need to pass something_.
 We just don't want that to be the span object, since it pollutes the application with tracing code.
 The Go stardard library has a type specifically designed for propagating request context throughout the application, called